 As it's your big day, your table should be centrally located.
 Typically, you'll sit at a table by yourselves with your wedding party or with your parents and a few close relatives and friends.
 You also have the option of sitting at a sweetheart table, which is reserved for just the bride and groom.

 Depending on the size of your wedding party—and how many of them invited plus-ones—you can seat everyone together at one long head table, or divide the group among several tables that are situated near you and the groom.

 Put Family First

-After you seat yourselves, place your parents somewhere close (unless they are sitting with you).
-Unlike the ceremony, where the groom's and bride's side traditionally sit separately, at the reception, you can mix things up and seat everyone together.
+After you seat yourselves, place your parents somewhere close (unless they're sitting with you).
+Unlike the ceremony, where the groom's and bride's sides traditionally sit separately, at the reception, you can mix things up and seat everyone together.

 Ask Your Parents for Help

 Odds are that you don't know every one of your parents' friends as well as they do.
-Include mom and pop in the process by giving them a say as to where their friends should be seated.
+Include them in the process by giving them a say as to where their friends should be seated.